krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 We already saw how to detect humongous objects with allocation mode.
 Since async-profiler can also instrument JVM code, and allocations of a humongous objects are nothing else than invocations of C++ code, we can take advantage of that.
-If you want to check where humongous objects are allocated you can use method mode with event ```G1CollectedHeap::humongous_obj_allocate```.
-This approach may have lower overhead, but won't give you sizes of allocated objects.
+If you want to check where humongous objects are allocated, you can use method mode with event ```G1CollectedHeap::humongous_obj_allocate```.
+This approach may have lower overhead but won't give you sizes of allocated objects.

 ```shell
 # little warmup